 Recognized by UNESCO as the World Biosphere Reserve, Cat Ba contains diverse natural scenery such as tropical rainforests on limestone islands, mangrove forests, coral reefs, and especially cave systems.

 Not only famous for biosphere reserve, but Cat Ba also has beautiful beaches: Cat Co 1, Cat Co 2, Cat Co 3, Ben Beo beach, etc.

-Also, you can take a cruise ship around Lan Ha Bay, exploring rocky mountains with small hidden sandy beaches, Cai Beo floating village and Monkey Island.
+Also, you can take a cruise ship exploring Lan Ha Bay, exploring rocky mountains with small hidden sandy beaches, Cai Beo floating village, and Monkey Island.

-Phu Quoc is a popular getaway destination in the South of Vietnam.
+Phu Quoc island is a popular getaway destination in the South of Vietnam.
 Famous for its white-sand beaches and resorts, Phu Quoc is a great vacation place to relax and chill.

-Along with relaxing on the beach every day, visitors can explore mountains, dense tropical jungle, wildlife, and hiking trails in Phú Quốc National Park.
+Along with relaxing on the beach every day, you can explore mountains, dense tropical jungle, wildlife, and hiking trails in Phú Quốc National Park.

 If you’re interested in History, Phu Quoc island is a remarkable historical place in Vietnam.

 In Phu Quoc Prison, Vietnamese military soldiers were detained by the colonial regime and savagely tortured.
-Therefore, you can learn about the history of Vietnam, especially about the Vietnam War, while visiting Phu Quoc island.
+So you can learn about the history of Vietnam, especially about the Vietnam War, while visiting Phu Quoc island.